coyote963/bman-notifier/README.md

 The second portion is a discord bot that connects to a channel and posts pings to users when the first component detects that the number of players in the spasman server reach a certain number.

 This was tested on python 3.7.
 Not sure if it'll work for earlier ones.
-It also uses discord.py libary 1.2.3
+Requires

+discord.py library v=1.2.3

+configparser

 ### Settings files ###